simonrepp/derive-beta/adventure/README.md

 > (except for .txt, for which - curiously - these mental rules
 > are often not applied, or less so anyhow)

-Second candidate proposal: `.adv`

-> Why .adv ?
-> It has the most apparent likelihood with "adventure"

 Other candidates: ` .at / .avt / .av / .ad / .txta `

 ## MIME Type